-Unemployment Rate in Japan averaged 2.72 percent from 1953 until 2021, reaching an all time high of 5.50 percent in June of 2002 and a record low of 1 percent in November of 1968.
+Unemployment Rate in Japan averaged 2.72 percent from 1953 until 2022, reaching an all time high of 5.50 percent in June of 2002 and a record low of 1 percent in November of 1968.
 This page provides the latest reported value for - Japan Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Japan Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.
+Japan Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

 Unemployment Rate in Japan is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Japan Unemployment Rate is projected to trend around 2.50 percent in 2023, according to our econometric models.